 In the 1960’s, local movie exhibitor William Goldman operated and refurbished the Hiway Theatre.
 By 1970 it was operated by A.M.
 Ellis Theaters Co. chain.
 In 1985, Irwin Merlin purchased the Hiway Theatere.
 He renamed it Merlin Theatre in 1988, when he remodeled the theatre.
 In 1999, Philadelphia attorney Charles Peruto Jr. purchased the theatre and renamed it after his son, the Chas III Theatre.

 In 2003 it was purchased by local residents whose sole purpose was to preserve and protect this historic structure.
 It now operates as a non-profit showing first run, independent and foreign films.

-Since November of 2003, the theatre has once again been known as the Hiway Theatre.
+Since November of 2003, the theater has once again been known as the Hiway Theater.
 About two million dollars worth of renovations and restorations were completed in 2006, which reduced the seating capacity in the auditorium from 540 down to 330.
 The movie screen is nicely sized at 28 feet wide for ‘scope films.
 On December 27, 2011, a 19 foot tall replica Art Moderne style vertical sign was installed, having been made by Bartush Signs.
 Replacing the original vertical sign that was in place from 1940 until the 1980’s, the new neon tower is burgundy with yellow letters, antique gold neon, and aluminium trim.
-On May 20, 2013, the nonprofit Renew Theatres (which manages nearby Ambler Theatre and Doylestown’s County Theatre) is taking over management, though the Hiway Theatre will continue to have its own board of directors.
+On May 20, 2013, the nonprofit Renew Theatres (which manages nearby Ambler Theatre and Doylestown’s County Theatre) is taking over management, though the Hiway Theater will continue to have its own board of directors.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.